Headaches: Reduce stress to prevent the pain

 - Follows a head injury, fall or bump

-- Gets worse despite rest and over-the-counter pain medication
+- Gets worse despite rest and taking pain medication you can buy without a prescription

-These signs and symptoms may indicate a medical condition that needs prompt treatment.
+These symptoms may indicate a medical condition that needs treatment right away.

 See more In-depth